 This was the first year where the C20 came standard with power brakes, while the C10 only had them available as optional equipment.
 It was also the first year where the C20 was available with engine options that the C10 could not come equipped with.
 The C20 could also come with a larger clutch and fuel tank.

 Chevy tried to introduce a model that would slot in between the C10 and the C20 known as “The Big Ten.”
 This didn’t affect the options for either substantially, but it did give Chevy more space to play with the differences between the two.
 This model was only available until 1981.
+Comparing the specs for all three during 1978 illustrates the differences between the respective trucks.

 For the final years of the C10, both it and the C20 came standard with power brakes.